ppy/osu-wiki/wiki/Glossary/en.md

 FC or, a "full combo", is when a player completes a beatmap while obtaining the maximum combo possible.
 This does not account accuracy as it is often used to mean clearing a beatmap without having any misses or sliderbreaks.

-Full combos usually give the most score in the osu!standard and osu!catch modes.
+Because of the combo multiplier effect, full combos will give the most score in the osu!standard, osu!taiko, and osu!catch modes.

 ## G